Manju Tyagi

 Manju Tyagi is an Indian politician and a member of 17th Legislative Assembly, Uttar Pradesh of India.
-She represents the ‘Sri Nagar’ constituency in Lakhimpur district of Uttar Pradesh.
+She represents the ‘Sri Nagar’ constituency in Lakhimpur Kheri district of Uttar Pradesh.

 Political career

 Tyagi contested Uttar Pradesh Assembly Election as Bharatiya Janata Party candidate and defeated her close contestant Meera Bano from Samajwadi Party with a margin of 54,939 votes.